 - educate animal owners and producers about AMR

 - consult relevant policies regarding the use of antimicrobials in veterinary practice:

 - refer to relevant prescribing guidelines where appropriate:

 - base antibiotic prescriptions on culture and sensitivity findings, where possible

 - use first line antibiotics where appropriate

-- limit the use of antibiotics ranked highly important to human health (refer to the AVA guide on this).
+- limit the use of antibiotics ranked highly important to human health (refer to the Veterinary use of antibiotics highly important for human health (PDF, 949KB) on this).